annatretyakova12/bublik/README.md

 ```

 > [!NOTE]
-> If the migration was interrupted due to any infrastructure issues you can resume the process without -k parameter.
+> If the migration was interrupted due to any infrastructure issues, you can resume the process without `-k` parameter—in this case
-> In this case unprocessed chunks of data will be transfer
+unprocessed data chunks will be transferred.

-You can prepare data chunks in Oracle manually by using the same user credentials specified in key `fromProperties` in `./cli/config/ora2pg.yaml`:
+You can prepare data chunks in Oracle manually by using the same user credentials specified in `fromProperties` key in `./cli/config/ora2pg.yaml`:

 ```
 exec dbms_parallel_execute.drop_task(task_name => 'TABLE1_TASK');